naepre/BINF4241-group29/Assignment_5/README.md

       - Draw a Card
       - Play a Card
       - Say "UNO"
-      - Point out someone forgot to say "UNO"
+      - Point out Someone forgot to say "UNO"
-      - Challenge someone who played a '+4 Wild Card'
+      - Challenge Someone who played a '+4 Wild Card'
-      - Declare the color of the next card after playing some type of wild card.
+      - Declare the Color of the Next Card after playing some Type of Wild Card.
+      - Ending the round, counting the points, starting a new round, ending the game and showing the winner is assumed to be automated and working correctly.

 ### A. Which input it should accept which it should not.

+Note: For accepted behaviour/input we denoted it with a '+' for declined behaviour/input with a '-'

     Set-Up
       a.
-Set number of players
+Set Number of Players
+        + An integer number between '2' and '10' to represent the number of players.
+        - An integer number bigger than '10', smaller than '2' or negative.
+        - A different type of input like: 'String', 'Character', 'Boolean', 'Float' or an empty input.
-        - You have to declare between 2 and 10 players as an integer to start the game.
+        - You should not be able to start the game without setting the number of players.
-        - You cannot declare more than 10 or less than 2 players and start the game.
-        - You cannot enter a float, string, character, empty, or negative integer.

       b.
 Set Players
         b.1.
-Put in a playername
+Put in a Playername
-          - Enter a playername as an input string for each player.
+          + A string input to represent the name of the player.
 (It can contain symbols and numbers like: "H0Twheel!Boy4000")
-          - The playername entered should not be empty.
+          + Each player needs to have a name.
+          - An empty string input as the playername.
           - You cannot give two players exactly the same name.
           - You cannot give one player two names.

         b.2.
-Put in a playerage
+Put in a Playerage
           - Enter an age as an integer between 0 and 150 for each player.
 A player below 7 is not allowed to play.
             It should give a message for those players.
           - The entered age cannot be a string, float or character and cannot be negative or empty.